Samyuktha0505/JavaCodingChallenge/README.md

 When the user pulls clockwise fan speed increases to one level.
 When the user pulls anticlockwise fan speed decreases to one level.

 Working:

+I have tried to provide two approaches here, one with java console (user can interact with console and provide inputs to check) and other with maven auto build (build junit cases and run then with maven)

 -> Enter the direction in which fan is rotated
 -> Initially fan speed is at off setting
 -> Clock wise cord can only be pulled